logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

-Choose a name for the private link and select the virtual network you will use for the hopsworks cluster, then press OK.
+Choose a name for the private link and select the virtual network you will use for the Hopsworks cluster, then press OK.

 <p align="center">
   <figure>